Operational Profile: 10th Mountain Division Hut Association (Aspen, Colorado)

 A few huts have propane gas heaters, but most are heated by wood.
 Each hut is provided with a wood stove and a wood supply.
 10MD cuts, splits and stacks about 100 cords of wood annually, mostly to supply the heat, but also for water melting needs of their 14 huts.

 Most huts have photovoltaic (solar) lighting operating low wattage light bulbs.
 Shrine Mountain Inn has 110 volt lighting provided by a generator.
 All but a few do not include electrical outlets for plugging in appliances.
 Photovoltaic systems are designed to contain sufficient energy storage to operate lights for at least five days of cloudy weather.
 Recent technological improvements such as LED bulbs, more efficient control modules, and more efficient batteries provide more consistency, efficiency and less waste.
+Some huts operate lights showing the way to the outhouse on timers.

 Cooking and eating

 Huts provide either a propane burner or wood stove for cooking.
 Skiers and hikers bring their own food, but huts provide cooking and eating utensils and basic kitchen supplies.
+Propane stoves are operated with timers to ensure that people don’t walk away from a cooking pot with the burner on.

 Mattresses and pillows are provided, and hikers and skiers bring their own sleeping bags.
 Most of the huts have 16 beds (some are smaller), usually with a combination of bunks in communal sleeping areas and a smaller number of private rooms.
 Sleeping quarters are generally co-ed, but school groups are accommodated in huts that can provide separate sleeping areas for boys and girls.
 One private hut also has a tipi nearby.